tgrants/deposit-system/driver/README.md

 ## Controls

 - `*IDN?` - Indetify device
+- `*OPC?` - Return 1 if there are no pending operations
 - `LED` - Control the builtin LED
 	- `:ON` - Toggle ON
 	- `:OFF` - Toggle OFF